Ben Mason Experience

 Ancient people lived and died underneath those trees

-Raised their babies and let them run on that blanket of leaves
+Raised their babies and let them run on a blanket of leaves

 This life is a beautiful thing and it doesn’t end